thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 When switching from inheritance to composition, you need to add a new word to the application's vocabulary.
 Before, we had questions, and different subclasses of questions handled the variations in behavior and data.
-Now, we're switching to a model where there's only one question class, and question will compose _something_ that will handle the variations.
+Now, we're switching to a model where there's only one question class, and the question will compose _something_ that will handle the variations.
 In our case, that _something_ is a "submittable."
 In our new model, each question is just a question, and every question composes a submittable that decides how the question can be submitted.
+Thus, our first extracted class is called `OpenSubmittable,` extracted from
-Thus, our first extracted class is called `OpenSubmittable,` extracted from `OpenQuestion.`
+`OpenQuestion.`

 Let's move our first method over to `OpenSubmittable`: